mvysny/vaadin-on-kotlin/README.md

 Everything is combined with the conciseness of the [Kotlin](https://kotlinlang.org/) programming language, which makes Vaadin-on-Kotlin a perfect starting point for newcomer programmers.
+And Kotlin is statically-typed, so you can always Ctrl+Click on a code and learn how it works under the hood!

 For a Getting Started guide please see the official documentation at [http://www.vaadinonkotlin.eu/](http://www.vaadinonkotlin.eu/).